 There are several articles about Buddha’s teachings on animals on Kadampa Life and I’ve added links to them here for easy finding, along with some extra videos below.
-If you like animals, please take a moment to look at these and share them with others so we can all keep raising awareness.
+If you like them, please take a moment to share them with others so we can all keep raising awareness.

 “Just because a Buddhist is primarily training their mind doesn’t mean they should give up the effort to help animals as much as they can and always do the right thing.
 Things can change for the better.
 Slavery was abolished, women got the vote…”